CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### The Mythical 105mm f/2.4
 People buy the Pentax 67 just to use this one single lens.
 It has an unbelievable cult status in the world of film photography, famous for it's insane depth of field, beautiful rendering, and "3d pop"...Seriously, people online will rave endlessly about this lens, positively frothing while they declare that the look is impossible to achieve on 35mm.
 They will say that medium format has more bokeh than 35mm, or that the 105mm will be more compressed than the 50mm, giving better background separation.

 And it is a nice nice lens.

 But frankly, it is no different from a common 50mm f/1.2 on 35mm.
 There is absolutely nothing magical about it, and there is certainly no mystical 3d pop due to the lens itself.
 Essentially the 105mm f/2.4 on a 6x7 negative is roughly equivalent to a 50mm f1.2 on a 35mm negative, in terms of both framing and depth of field.

 But doesn't the 105 have more compression than the 50?
 Sadly no. Compression is not caused by the length of the lens, it is a function of the distance between the film plane and the subject.
 Since the 105 and the 50 are the same framing on their respective systems, the subject distance and therefore compression will be the same.

 Yeah I know, I'm a dirty, pentax-hating apostate for even suggesting it.
 But seriously, check out this [comparison video](https://www.youtube.com/watch?v=UbU-w0J_7MM) by Julien Jarry if you don't believe me.

 ### Why Bother?
 So if the famous lenses aren't really any better, then why bother with an expensive, heavy, massive camera that only gets 10 photos a roll?

 Well for starter, the negatives are gigantic.
 On top of having way more detail and less grain, I find them easier to develop and easier to scan.
 Only 10 photos per roll certainly seems like a downside, but as a slow and deliberate shooter, I rather appreciate not struggling to take 36 photos on a 35mm roll.

-And most importantly, you look like a badass when you shoot it.
+While looking though my cameras for this post, I discovered that I have 10 shots still left on my Pentax K1000 that have apparently been in the camera for EIGHT YEARS.
+This is not a problem you run into on the Pentax 67.

+If I want to shoot a detailed landscape shot, there isn't a better camera in my collection than the Pentax 67 with the 45mm lens.
+The resolution and detail is just insane.

 ### Shooting Experience